squidfunk/mkdocs-material/docs/bug-report/index.md

 A minimal reproduction is at the heart of every well-written bug report, as it allows us maintainers to quickly recreate the necessary conditions to inspect the bug and quickly find its root cause.
-It's proven fact that issues with concise and small reproductions can be fixed much faster.
+It's a proven fact that issues with concise and small reproductions can be fixed much faster.

 [:material-bug: Create reproduction][Create reproduction]{ .md-button .md-button--primary }

 ---

-After you created the reproduction, you should have a .zip file, ideally not larger than 1 MB.
+After you have created the reproduction, you should have a .zip file, ideally not larger than 1 MB.
 Just drag and drop the .zip file into this field, which will automatically upload it to GitHub.

 > __Why we need this__: if an issue contains no minimal reproduction, or just
-> a link to a repositority with thousands of files, the maintainers would need
+> a link to a repository with thousands of files, the maintainers would need to
-> to invest a lot of time into trying to recreate the right conditions to even
+> invest a lot of time into trying to recreate the right conditions to even
 > inspect the bug, let alone fix it.

 !!! warning "Don't share links to repositories"

-    While we know that it is good practice among developers to include a link to a repository with the bug report, we currently don't support those in our process.
-The reason is that the reproduction that is automatically produced by the [built-in info plugin] contains all of the necessary environment information that is often forgotten to be included.
+    While we know that it is a good practice among developers to include a link to a repository with the bug report, we currently don't support those in our process.
+The reason is that the reproduction which is automatically produced by the [built-in info plugin] contains all of the necessary environment information that is often forgotten to be included.